vndee/redis-data-structures/docs/usage.md

 ### Set

 Collection of unique items with O(1) operations.
+Perfect for tracking unique items, managing sessions, and filtering duplicates.

 ```python
 # Initialize